Digipolitan/ordered-page-view-controller/README.md

 ## The Basics

-First you must create a Module and register some providers
+First you must create a OrderedPageViewController and register delegate and dateSource, after that add the controller to your interface

 ```swift
 let orderedPageViewController = OrderedPageViewController(transitionStyle: .scroll, navigationOrientation: .horizontal)